 Many parents are, understandably, nervous on the first day and are, therefore, welcome to stay for the first 5 to 10 minutes to help settle their child and to help organize the materials.
 We have found, however, that it is sometimes easier for the child to adjust if parents leave the classroom after the first few minutes.

 Each day Language Arts and/or Math are usually topics taught prior to recess.
 Activities are changed frequently and the children move as much as possible.
 They are certainly not expected to sit in quietly in their desks all day!

 Recess: Children will go outside to play at recess, weather permitting, even the first day of school, so please do send appropriate clothing.
 At recess children go outside to play in the playground and field at the back of the school.
 This is supervised by teachers and some Educational Assistants.
 During the first week of school the grade 1 teachers take the children outside to show them where they may play, what the expectations are, and how to find an adult supervisor if necessary.

 After recess there is more learning time.

 Lunch: Children will eat lunch in their classrooms with a supervisor.
-The teachers will introduce the children to the lunchroom supervisor and explain the lunch expectations and routines including hand washing.
+If it is not their regular classroom teacher, the teachers will introduce the children to the lunchroom supervisor and explain the lunch expectations and routines including hand washing.
 One important routine is that children need to eat the healthy lunch items first and then any treats as they will need lots of energy to continue learning in the afternoon.
-From about 12:20 to 12:40 children also go outside to play and are supervised by the lunchroom supervisors.
+From about 12:05 to 12:35 children also go outside to play and are supervised by the lunchroom supervisors.

 At the end of the first day: Parents are, once again, welcome to come to the classroom door to pick up their little ones.
 Once routines are in place, we encourage parents to meet their children outside if they don’t have other business in the school.
 Huge traffic jams, which are very intimidating for children, can occur if many parents wait in the hallway for their children.